 Without worship we go about in misery.

 • Woolly Thinkers

-People who say I am spiritual but not religious.
+People who say I am ‘spiritual’ but not ‘religious’.
+What does that mean?

 • X nihilo (out of nothing)

 The Bank of England printing £200 billion, in a strategy called Quantitative Easing, to soak up government debt.